Protein:

 Once the lamb chops are nicely browned (but not cooked though), remove them from the grill or pan.
 Remove the onion from the grill or pan and place in a food processor.

-Love lamb?
+Love lamb recipes?
 Check out our South African Sosaties: Lamb and Apricot Kebabs and Korean Style Beef and Lamb Lettuce Wraps.

 Prepare the Marinade for the Dutch Oven Lamb Birria